billy258/billy258/README.md

-### Why Hello there 👋
+## Hello

-:smile:	I'm a Newcastle University graduate, with good problem solving skills and good attention to detail.
-My previous experiences while working across Europe and while at university has given me a natural ability to quickly learn new skills and to take a cooperative approach to reach targets and goals.
-The COVID-19 lockdown has given me chance to develop my passion for technology and software.
+I am a associate SRE at Sky who studied at Newcastle universtity.
+I love working on the backend side of software developement and managing CI/CD pipelines 😄.

-:star: My goals are to contribute to open source software and to kickstart my career in software engineering!
+- :star: My goals are to contribute to open source software and to work some personal projects

-:seedling: I'm teaching myself the language C++ and the theory of a transistor.
+- :seedling: I´m currently learning React, Site Reliability Engineering and Software design patterns.

-:mailbox_closed: How to reach me: gitbill2@gmail.com
+- :mailbox_closed: How to reach me: gitbill2@gmail.com

-:smile: Pronouns he/him
+- 😄 Pronouns: He/Him

 <!--
 **billy258/billy258** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.